 ‘The Wheel of Consent – Betty Martin‘

 S-Sexual Health: When was your last check for sexually transmitted infections (STI’s), what did you check for (regular STI-checks normally don’t include all possible infections) and what’s the result’s.
-And when and how did you have intercourse and what kinda safer sex protocol did you follow.
+Also: when and how did you have intercourse and what kinda safer sex protocol did you follow.
+And then: what kind of safer sex arrangement do you two want to follow in your agreed interaction.

 M-Meaning: What does it mean to live the desired interaction?
 What kinda relationship do you want to life now? (one time only, friendship, intimate, emotional support, sexual, building family, children, committing for something specific, work partner, …) *Everyone* has a different meaning around what certain types of interactions in (intimate) relationships mean.
 Therefore it’s really supportive of connection, joy and ease to get clear on what those kinds of meanings are for each being.
 The risk of not doing so often results in one person leading another person on, or one or both of you having a fictitious idea of how the relationship is developing, which never feels good nor in integrity for either person.